-If others have the same complaints, each can determine and promote the group so that more people can join disseminating equally the costs and obligations, resulting is less individual cost and possible adverse liabilities.
+If others have the same complaints, each can determine and promote the group so that more people can join disseminating equally the costs and obligations, resulting in less individual cost and possible adverse liabilities.

-At this point the group leaders should consult with advisors, so as to frame the group and advertise the issues as well as the opportunity for others to join in.
-With more members, pre action funding can be sort, so as to consider a credible forward options and risk assessment
+At this point, the group leaders should consult with advisors, so as to frame the group and advertise the issues as well as the opportunity for others to join in.
+With more members, pre-action funding can be sort, so as to consider a credible forward options and risk assessment

 Once the group has received advice and considered it, they can then explore employing a Solicitor, Manager and Advocate.

-The group committee must remember that at all times, they are acting as a group and they should know that their duty to the entire group not just your own interests.
+The group committee must remember that at all times, they are acting as a group and they should know that their duty to the entire group, not just your own interests.

 The formation of the club committee is a very important aspect as it is this committee who will represent the members in all aspects of the forward litigation.
 You cannot have a committee of 1, it has to exist with a variety of people who can add to the discussions and issue resolving.

-Usually 5 committee members represent the group of people, however the larger the group the larger the committee members.
-Some groups increase as sub groups are formed.The committee should consist of non-legal minds, as it’s the interest of members which is paramount.
+Usually, 5 committee members represent the group of people, however the larger the group the larger the committee members.
+Some groups increase as subgroups are formed.The committee should consist of non-legal minds, as it’s the interest of members which is paramount.
 If there are legal minds and they began to challenge the Solicitors on matters, they could break up the group or drive it onto their own agenda and reasoning.

 It may be advantageous to encourage a selection of people from a variety of socioeconomic backgrounds, to ensure all members have a voice.

-The committee should also have available, non interest parties so as to receive unfetter counsel.
+The committee should also have available, non-interest parties so as to receive unfetter counsel.
 The others ought to be advisors or companies who do not have any financial interest in the outcome.